brainytwoo/upsurfaces/README.md

 ## Performance Tips
 - Use the web-optimized images we generated (e.g., `*-small.jpg`, `*-medium.jpg`, `*-large.jpg`).
 - Prefer `<img loading="lazy">` for below-the-fold images.
-- Keep `output.css` as the single minified stylesheet.
+- Keep `styles.css` as the single minified stylesheet.

 ## Accessibility
 - Provide meaningful `alt` text on all images.